Thinking about booking an American Airlines Basic Economy flight?

 What is basic economy on American Airlines?

-When flying within the US, Canada, Central American, Mexico, and the Caribbean, the restrictions are:
+When flying within the US, Canada, Central America, Mexico, and the Caribbean, the restrictions are:

 - No checked baggage